 Gordon and his officers arrive to find the drugs and disarmed thugs at the scene and Falcone bound to a searchlight with his coat cut in such a way as to produce the shadow of a bat in the night sky.

 The news the next day of a 'Batman' has the whole city talking.
+Loeb is not happy that a vigilante is doing the job the police are meant to do, in spite of Gordon's defense that the vigilante did hand them Falcone on a platter.
 Rachel and the D.A.'s office decide that there is enough evidence to put Falcone on trial despite it been given to them by a vigilante.

 Alfred wakes Bruce up at 3:00pm in the afternoon, despite Bruce's pleas for more sleep, and then frets over the bruises and injuries that he has taken the previous night.
 He informs Bruce that he must live the life he would normally in public in order not to raise suspicion - doing such things as drive exotic sports cars, date movie stars, buy things that are not for sale, etc.

-Earle is informed that a Wayne Tech Enterprise weapon, a microwave emitter, has been stolen from one of their cargo ships.
+Earle, meanwhile, gets word that a Wayne Tech Enterprise weapon, a microwave emitter, has been stolen from one of their cargo ships, and the crew of said ship has apparently been killed.
 The emitter is another military weapon, which uses focused microwaves to vaporize an enemy's water supply.

 Bruce takes Alfred's advice quite to the extreme.
-His first night, he attends a party at a hotel with two female escorts, who almost get Bruce kicked out by bathing in the decorative fountain.
-Without hesitating, Bruce gets out of the situation by writing a check and purchasing the hotel on the spot.
+This starts with him going to a Wayne Enterprises party at a hotel with two female escorts, who almost get Bruce kicked out by bathing in the decorative fountain, a situation Bruce resolves by writing a check and purchasing the hotel on the spot.
 There he meets Rachel for the first time since returning from China.
 Although he tries to convince her that the way he is acting isn't really him, she tells him that "it's not who you are underneath, but what you do that defines you."

 Falcone has cut his wrists in prison to bolster his insanity plea and enable a move to Arkham Asylum.
 Dr. Crane is brought in to assess his "insanity".
-Once they're alone, Falcone demands that Dr. Crane move him or he will tell the police to have a closer look at the drugs Falcone has been trafficking for Dr. Crane.
-Dr. Crane asks Falcone if he wants to see the mask he uses in his experiments at the Asylum, which he says the patients can't stand.
+Once they're alone, Falcone demands that Dr. Crane move him in return for Falcone not suggesting the police have a closer look at the drugs he has been trafficking for Dr. Crane.
+Dr. Crane thinks for a moment about what to do.
+He then asks Falcone if he wants to see the mask he uses in his experiments at the Asylum, which he says the patients can't stand.
 He pulls a burlap-sack mask out of his briefcase.
 He releases gas from his suitcase and puts on the mask, which acts as an air filter.
 Falcone screams with fear at the hallucinations caused by the gas.
 Dr. Crane is next seen leaving the room with his masked stored away, while Falcone's screams can still be heard.
 Dr. Crane tells the warden that Falcone isn't faking and should be moved to the Asylum.

-The following night Batman visits Gordon and tells him that only half the drugs brought in on Falcone's ship were to be sent to the dealers.
+The following night Batman pays a visit to Gordon and tells him that only half the drugs brought in on Falcone's ship were to be sent to the dealers.
 He and Gordon conclude that it would help to interrogate Flass, who Batman identified at the docks making his escape.
-Flass is pickpocketing money from a food vendor on the street while being served falafel.
+Flass is pickpocketing money from a falafel vendor on the street.
 As he walks away into a narrow alley, he springs a trap and is flown upside-down to the rooftops, suspended from Batman's grapple cord.
 Threatened by Batman, Flass tells him about the bear and rabbit shipments, that the rabbits make their way to the Narrows, and that there is some other substance hidden in the rabbits.
 Batman returns Flass to the ground and disappears.
-Meanwhile, Rachel's boss, the district attorney, is shot and killed by an assailant disguised as a police officer when he finds Wayne Enterprises' missing microwave emitter in one of Falcone's containers.
+Meanwhile, Rachel's boss, Carl Finch, is shot and killed by an assassin disguised as a police officer when he finds Wayne Enterprises' missing microwave emitter in one of Falcone's containers.

 Hearing his father's voice asking 'Bruce, why do we fall?", Bruce wakes up in his bed as if from a nightmare.
-Alfred reveals that he has been unconscious for 2 days and that today is his birthday -- 'many happy returns.'
+Alfred reveals that he has been unconscious for two days and that today is his birthday -- 'many happy returns.'
 Bruce tells him that he has felt the effects of whatever Dr. Crane used on him before but not as strongly.
-Fox comes in and warns Bruce that he's been 'hanging out in the wrong nightclubs.'
-Alfred explains the he called Fox to help treat Bruce.
-Fox, after making a point of how hard he has worked to save Bruce, explains that he has created an antidote to the toxic gas.
+Fox comes in and warns Bruce against 'hanging out in the wrong nightclubs' and after making a point of how hard he has worked to save Bruce, explains that he has created an antidote to the toxic gas.
 When asked if he could make any more of the antidote, Fox expresses concern that Bruce is willing to 'go back to the same club' and gas himself again, but he promises to bring what he has.
 He also explains that the antidote will inoculate people against the toxin.

 Rachel arrives at Arkham and watches Falcone -- now genuinely insane -- mumbling the word "Scarecrow" over and over.
 When she questions Dr. Crane on the meaning of scarecrow, Dr. Crane explains that a significant number of inmates focus their paranoia on an external tormentor, such as a scarecrow.
 Both are unaware that Batman is listening from outside.
-When Rachel demands that Falcone be evaluated by Dr. Lehmann, the court's psychiatrist, Dr. Crane leads her into the lower floors of the Asylum.
-To her horror, Dr. Crane brings her to the basement where inmates are pouring a toxin into the water pipes below.
-Rachel runs for it but Dr. Crane catches her, now wearing his burlap mask, and gases her with his toxin.
+When Rachel demands that Falcone be evaluated by Dr. Lehmann, the court's psychiatrist, Dr. Crane leads her into the lower floors of the Asylum, where he reveals inmates who are pouring a toxin into the water pipes below.
+Rachel runs for it but Dr. Crane catches her, now wearing his burlap mask, and gasses her with his toxin.
 A terrified Rachel is interrogated by Dr. Crane in the basement.
 Suddenly the lights go out.
 Dr. Crane acknowledges that the Batman has arrived.
 He tells the guards not to worry about Rachel as she has been given a concentrated dose and will not last long, but to phone the police.
 He explains that the police can't stop the toxin, but Batman might -- unless the police stop him first.

 Batman refuses further help from Gordon, knowing he can't take him too, and gets into the Tumbler.
-He heads back through Gotham pursued by police cars and helicopters.
+He hurries Rachel back to the Manor, with police cars and helicopters in hot pursuit.
 A very dramatic car chase ensues as Batman weaves through parking garage ramps, over church roofs, underground tunnels, and highways, destroying multiple police cars with evasive manuevers and caltrops to blow out their tires, and makes it back to the cave.
 He finds that Fox has delivered three vials of the toxin antidote, one of which he uses to save Rachel.

 Gordon gets a report from the detectives studying the toxin in the water.
 Gotham's whole water system is laced with the stuff; it must have taken weeks to prepare the material.
 No one has noticed anything up to now because the toxin apparently has no effect unless it's inhaled.